onfleet/pyonfleet/README.md

             - [Examples of `deleteOne()`](#examples-of-deleteone)

 ## Synopsis
-The Onfleet Python library provides convenient access to the Onfleet onfleet_api.
+The Onfleet Python library provides convenient access to the Onfleet API.

 ## Installation
 ```